 We purchase and maintain liability insurance for the benefit of directors and officers to cover any liability incurred by such person in such capacities.
-The policy provides for coverage in the amount of \$20,000,000.
-For the period January 1, 2018 to December 31, 2018, the premium cost of this insurance was \$317,794.
+The policy provides for coverage in the amount of \$30,000,000.
+The annual premium payable by the Corporation for directors' and officers' liability insurance for the year ended December 31, 2019 was \$668,000.